 Deployments are difficult for the whole family.
-There are many resources and non-profit organizations available that provide freebies, discounted products and support to deployed soldiers and their loved ones on the homefront during their time apart.
+There are many resources and non-profit organizations available that provide freebies, discounted products and support for deployed soldiers and their loved ones on the homefront during their time apart.
 Check out the list below!
-Most of these accept donations as well if you would like to be a blessing to a military family!
+If you are looking for places to donate to military families, most of these accept donations as well!

 For the Deployed Soldier During Deployment